zoedarkweather/nft-preview-card-component/README.md

 ### What I learned

 I used this challenge as an opportunity to continue practicing css and accessibility.
-It was more challenging than I expected.
-For accessibility, I did my best, but I have questions about best-practices:
+It was more challenging than I expected, especially the image-link hover state.
-- I added an aria-label to the image link to view the product.
-However, this causes the screenreader to ignore the image alt text.
-I wasn't entirely sure which was the better option, but I went with clarifying the link.
-What is the best way to handle an image link?
-- I added a hidden h1 to the page as there wasn't one.
-I couldn't find a definitive answer whether this was a good thing to do or not.

 ### Continued development